 The first (and only) time I had warabi mochi, it was still warm.
 Small scoops on a plate, still jelly-like and delicate, covered with a generous pile of kinako.
 The kinako was powdery, lightly sweet and wonderfully toasty.

 Two things to take away: first, there is a world beyond what I know of mochi, and second, it can be important and eyeopening to eat mochi freshly made, and let’s add a last one: kinako.

 Gosh, the last time something this great happened was cocoa powder.
-Here is one application of kinako, though unforunately not a fabulous one.
+Here is one application of kinako, which is nearly perfect except it is also very dry.
 Either I have been chronically overbaking these cookies (both batches!) or there is just something about ground sesame versus other ground nuts.
 I’ve loved the flavours–they are warm and heavily toasted and rich–but the cookies themselves have been so very very dry, which is only exacerbated by all the powdery coating.

 These cookies are based off of whatever you like to call them: Mexican wedding cookies, Russian tea cakes, I used to call them snowball cookies (though now they’re more like dirtball cookies).
 They are usually tender and coated in powdered sugar which somehow condenses into this sweet and slightly moist coating around the cookie.

 In this variation, the nuts have become black sesame and I’ve used kinako for the coating.